 A quick and easy guide to help you shoot your film!

-So, you’ve chosen the genre for your film, have storyboarded your ideas and now you’re ready to start making your film.
+So, you’ve chosen the genre for your film, have storyboarded your ideas (with some help from Jude) and now you’re ready to start making your film.
 Here are some helpful top tips to help you to get going…

 You will definitely need to use a good camera.
 There are a number of different devices that you could use.
 Any camcorder, DSLR camera or even a mobile phone can be used but make sure you change the settings so that you are filming in 1080p (full HD).

 If you’re unsure which to use or how to use it, your teacher/youth leader is there to help.

 It’s always a good idea to use a tripod to reduce image shaking.
 Sometimes shaking can be effective if you’re trying to create an atmosphere or mood but generally it’s always better to use a tripod.
 Using a tripod will help to stabilize your shot.
 Something called a ’fluid head tripod’ is best as this allows you to record and pan the camera from left to right and up and down smoothly.